Configuring eG Mobile App

 Now, click on the Sign in button to sign in to the eG Mobile app.
 If two-step verification is enabled for the user, once the login credentials are validated, the second step of the verification will be initiated.
 As part of this step, you will be prompted for an OTP/verification code.
 You will receive an OTP/code either by email or via Google Authenticator based on how 2-step verification is configured in your environment.

-To know how to configure 2-step verification, refer to Two-Factor-Authentication.htm.
+To know how to configure 2-step verification, refer to How to Configure Two-Step Verification Support for eG Enterprise?.
 Once the verification is successful, the Home page of the mobile app will appear (see Figure 7).

 - When the Home page is appeared, you will see the toast message (see Figure 7) at the top of the page stating Notifications registered successfully!.
 This message indicates that the app is configured to send the push notifications, by default, even when the app is not running.